-The Archaeological Museum of Cordoba is located in the old Palacio de los Páez de Castillejo, a building built in the sixteenth century, specifically in 1559 by the architect Hernán Ruiz.
-It is a unique building in which two porticated courtyards stand out and its construction on the ruins of the old Roman Theatre of Cordoba.
+The Archaeological Museum of Cordoba is located next to the old Palacio de los Páez de Castillejo, a building built in the sixteenth century, specifically in 1559 by the architect Hernán Ruiz.
+It is a unique building in which two courtyards with porticated shape and their construction on the ruins of the ancient Roman Theatre of Cordoba stand out.

-It is worth noting the facade of the building, conceived as a kind of Arc de triomphe with iconographic images of the Páez de Castillejo Family.
-The entire Museum, including the building and exhibition is declared an Artistic Historic Monument in 1962.
+It is worth noting the facade of the building, conceived as a kind of Arc de triomphe with iconographic images of the Páez de Castillejo family.
+The building was in which all the works of the Museum were exhibited until it has finally moved to the adjoining building, much more modern.

-The idea of creating the Archaeological Museum of the city was born around the middle of the nineteenth century, when numerous works of the Catholic Church are desensate.
-The museum’s collection has been changing location on numerous occasions.
-The collection has shared space at the Hospital de la Caridad with the Museum of Fine Arts.
-He later moved to the Plaza de San Juan de Letrán and even settled in a house very close to the Mosque.
+The idea of creating the Archaeological Museum of the city was born around the middle of the nineteenth century, when numerous works of the Catholic Church were disenmoved.
+The museum’s collection has been changing locations on numerous occasions.
+The collection has shared space in the Hospital de la Caridad with the Museum of Fine Arts.
+He later moved to the Plaza de San Juan de Letrán and even settled for a few years in a house very close to the Mosque.

-It was not until 1960 when you reach the current location.
+It was not until 1960 that he moved to the Palacio de los Paez de Castillejo.
 It is now considered one of the most complete Archaeological Museums in Spain, among other reasons because it has been rescuing numerous pieces and constantly updating its collections.

 Main works on display